MindLyfe/MindLyfe-Platform/backend/journal-service/README.md

-# MindLyf Journal Service
+# MindLyfe Journal Service

-The Journal Service is a key component of the MindLyf mental health platform, providing AI-powered journaling capabilities for users to track their mental health journey and receive insights.
+The Journal Service is a key component of the MindLyfe mental health platform, providing AI-powered journaling capabilities for users to track their mental health journey and receive insights.

 ## Features